fpeterek/strojove-uceni/insurance-claims/README.md

 ## Data enhancement

-The next experiment we try is enhancing the data using the SMOTE algorithm to obtain a balanced training set.
+As our next experiment, we try to enhance the data using the SMOTE algorithm to obtain a balanced training set.
 The enhanced dataset is then scaled, as in the previous experiment.

 ### DecisionTree